- Insurance costs increased in 2024.

-In fact, you have to consider a lot of things before making the move to ensure that there is no room for costly errors.
+In fact, you have to consider a lot of things to ensure that there is no room for costly errors.
 We’ll go over them below.

 Aside from damaging your ride, it can also pose a safety hazard to the trailer and other people on the road, which is why it’s very important to learn the basics of tying down a motorcycle on a trailer properly.

 Is it possible to tie down a motorcycle without a chock?

-There have been divided opinions about tying down a motorcycle on a trailer without using a chock.
+There have been divided opinions about tying down a motorcycle on a trailer without using a wheel chock.

-Some would say it’s okay as long as you tie the bike as securely as possible and if you’re only transporting it on a short distance.
+Some would say it’s okay as long as you tie the bike as securely as possible and if you’re only transporting it a short distance.